ektaggu/ECG-Heart-Disease-Project/README.md

 Both models were trained on the same dataset of 928 ECG images.
 Despite using identical data, the ViT (Vision Transformer) model achieved 86% accuracy compared to our CNN model's 65.57%.
 This clearly demonstrates that ViT's self-attention mechanism learns better features from ECG images than standard CNN convolutions.
 However, ViT requires 30GB+ RAM, which exceeded our free Google Colab limits — making MobileNetV2 the practical choice for our resource-constrained environment.

 ## Future Work

-As suggested, the next phase of this project will use the PTB-XL ECG Signal Dataset from PhysioNet with a 1D CNN model for arrhythmia classification, which is expected to achieve significantly higher accuracy.
+The next phase of this project uses the PTB-XL ECG Signal Dataset from PhysioNet with a 1D CNN + LSTM model for arrhythmia classification, achieving 85.65% accuracy.
+See Project 2 below!

 ## References
 - PTB-XL Dataset: Wagner et al. (2022), PhysioNet. https://physionet.org/content/ptb-xl/1.0.3/